End Poem: Use in Minecraft

 After players kill the Ender Dragon and step into the exit portal, the poem appears on-screen.
 It plays alongside the track "Alpha" from C418's soundtrack album Minecraft – Volume Beta.
 It begins with the words "I see the player you mean" in teal and a reply of the active player's name in green, followed by about 1,500 words of dialogue between the two speakers, whose identities are never established but have been described in The Escapist as "god-like".
 Small portions are intentionally rendered as glitched text.
 The poem culminates with twelve consecutive lines starting with "and the universe said".
-The poem ends with: (Note: Formatted similarly to its usage in Minecraft, except with colours modified and names added for accessibility.)
+The poem ends with: (Note: Formatted similarly to its usage in Minecraft, except with colour names added for accessibility.)

 The poem scrolls across the screen over the course of about nine minutes.
 It is the only narrative text in the game, and the only text of significant length oriented toward the player.
-As of December 2022, it has not been significantly modified from Gough's original version.
+Gough's original version has not been significantly modified since its creation.